czz592/markdown-cv/index.md

 </div>
 -->

-## Summary
+## Professional Summary

-Motivated Computer Science undergraduate experienced in software testing and development, with high proficiency of clear and effective communication with collaborative teams of diverse backgrounds.
+Motivated graduate currently persuing a Master's in Adaptive Cybersecurity experienced in software testing and development, with high proficiency of clear and effective communication with collaborative teams of diverse backgrounds.
 Driven to acquire hands-on experience of problem-solving, and eager to engage in environments promoting constant and continuous growth and learning.

-## Currently

-Passionate about continuous learning and self-improvement, and using new technology to solve problems and drive innovation.

 ### Interests

-Machine Learning, cybersecurity, automotive engineering, and software engineering.
+Machine Learning, cybersecurity, and software engineering.

 ## Education

+`Sep 2024 - 2025`
+**MSc. in Adaptive Cybersecurity** at __University of Galway, Ireland__

-`Sep 2020 - Present`
+`Sep 2020 - Sep 2024`
 **B.Sc.
 (Hons.) in Computer Science and Information Technology** at __University of Galway, Ireland__

-`2014-2020`
-**Leaving Certificate** at __Galway Community College, Galway.__

 ## Skills